ackmanlab/pySEAS/README.md

 If you experience problems with the GUI, check your tk version with the following terminal command:
     python -m tkinter
 This will launch a GUI that tells you your tk version.
 Make sure it is >=8.6

+# Tests:

+Run tests locally by running `pytest` from root or ./tests folder.

 # Examples: